treyhakanson/CSE3241-project/UserGuide.md

 ## Database Overview

 ## Sample Queries

+Sample queries for each checkpoint can be found as standalone files in the `sql` directory.

 ### Relation Algebra Queries from Checkpoint 2

 a.
 Find the titles of all songs by ARTIST released before YEAR

     πtrack_title(σrelease_date < YEAR (σname = ARTIST ARTIST*ARTIST_ALBUMS*ALBUM*TRACK))

 b.
 Give all the albums and their date of their checkout from a single patron (you choose how to designate the patron)

     πalbum_title, checkout_dateσcard_number = CARD NUMBER(PERSON*MEDIA*ALBUM)

 c.
 List all the albums and their unique identifiers with less than 5 copies held by the library.

     πalbum_id, title(σcount < 5(album_idFCOUNT album_id(ALBUM*MEDIA)))

 d.
 Give all the patrons who checked out an album by ARTIST and the albums they checked out.

     πfirst_name, last_name, album_title(σcheckout_date != NULL(σname = ARTIST ARTIST*ARTIST_ALBUMS*ALBUM*PERSON*MEDIA))

 e.
 Find the total number of albums checked out by a single patron (you choose how to designate the patron)

     FCOUNT album_id(σcard_number = CARD NUMBERMEDIA)

 f.
 Find the patron who has checked out the most albums and the total number of albums they have checked out.

     FMAX count(card_numberFCOUNT album_id(σcheckout_date != NULLMEDIA))

 ### Additional Relational Algebra Queries from Checkpoint 2

 a.
 Number of feedbacks each patron as given

     card_numberFCOUNT  feedback_id(PERSON*FEEDBACK)

 b.
 Average star rating for each album

     albumFAVERAGE stars(REVIEW*ALBUM)

 c.
 How many copies does each album have (physical and digital)?

     album_idFCOUNT media_id(ALBUM*MEDIA)

 ### Queries from Checkpoint 3

 a.
 Find the titles of all tracks by ARTIST released before YEAR

 ```sql
 SELECT t.title
     FROM track t